 Bitcoin halving is an event where the reward for miners is halved at regular intervals.
 When a halving event occurs, bitcoin miners receive 50% less reward for confirming bitcoin transactions, which also reduces the number of new units of bitcoin released to the public.

 At the launch of Bitcoin, a miner earned 50 bitcoin as a reward for processing a block successfully.
 The first halving in 2012 reduced it to 25, and then later in 2016, it was reduced to 12.5 bitcoin.
 Now, miners earn 6.25 bitcoin till at least 2024, when there will be another bitcoin halving event.
 By 2140, bitcoin will have hit its maximum supply, and miners will not receive bitcoin block rewards anymore, only transaction fees.

-Bitcoin trading allows you to speculate on the movement of bitcoin’s price.
-If you prefer an active approach to investing, swing trading or day trading bitcoin may be right for you.
+Bitcoin trading allows traders to speculate on the movement of bitcoin’s price.
+If they prefer an active approach to investing, swing trading or day trading bitcoin may be right for them.

 Bitcoin traders can buy and sell bitcoin through crypto exchanges or crypto CFDs with a brokerage like Axi, where they can speculate on both rising and falling prices.

 To trade bitcoin, follow these steps: